BotelhoMiranda/AHR/README.md

 # AHR
-A part of A Framework for Spatial RegionalizationComposed by Novel Clustering-BasedAlgorithms under Spatial Contiguity Constraints
+A part of A Framework for Spatial Regionalization Composed by Novel Clustering-Based Algorithms under Spatial Contiguity Constraints

 The repositore is building step.